FAVOURITE SUMMER STRATEGIES for Weight Loss and Easy DetoxingJulia Woodford June 2, 2018

 Step Two – Introduce More Raw Foods

-Leslie Kenton, author of The Raw Energy Bible, is a strong advocate of eating 50 to 75% of your foods raw, which she believes can bring natural weight loss without dieting, rejuvenate the body in measurable ways, heighten energy, and bring greater mental clarity.
-Most importantly, raw food is very cooling, which works to douse the fires of inflammation.
+Leslie Kenton, author of The Raw Energy Bible, advocates eating 50 to 75% of our foods raw.
+She believes that this can bring natural weight loss without dieting, rejuvenate the body in measurable ways, heighten energy, and bring greater mental clarity.
+Most importantly, raw food has a cooling effect on the body, which works to douse the fires of inflammation.
 According to Kenton, “A living salad is the epitome of nutritional quality for ensuring fat loss.”
 Here are two raw recipes from her book:

 This is a new twist on a classic Greek salad, with extra protein added in the form of feta cheese.

-1 Tbsp virgin olive oil or flax seed oil
+- 1 Tbsp virgin olive or flax seed oil

 Chop the cucumber, feta cheese, and tomatoes into small pieces.
 Mix them together in a bowl with the black olives.

 Mix dressing ingredients together in a screw-top jar by shaking them.
 Pour dressing over the salad and toss.
 Then arrange on a bed of alfalfa sprouts and serve on a platter.